What to Expect During Your Visit

 • Toward the end of the tour, the docent will summarize the tour by reviewing the works of art, main discussion points, and tour objectives.

 • At the end of the tour, the docent will lead the group back to the entrance of the museum to proceed out of the museum or wait for the other groups to join them.

 Pre-Visit Video for Students

 Share this short video with your students to get them ready and excited to visit Krannert Art Museum.
-The video gives a quick overview of Krannert Art Museum, tells students what to expect during their tour, and discusses museum etiquette.
+The video gives a quick overview of Krannert Art Museum to let you know what to expect during your visit to the museum.

 Your students may enjoy completing this crossword puzzle to reinforce the points in the video.

 Whether you are taking a guided tour or you will be leading your students yourself, you will want your students to talk about the art they see.
 You may even want to have your students practice talking about art before the tour.